There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 They are widespread in Wyoming and many other states, partly due to this cause.
 The vivid green color of these snakes aids in their ability to blend in with the forest’s foliage.

 Another kind of snake is known as a rough green snake, and it has scales that give it a textured appearance.
-A smooth green snake is one that is vivid green and has a glass-like sheen.
+A smooth green snake is vivid green and has a glass-like sheen.

 Although they can thrive in various settings, these types of snakes in Wyoming prefer moist, grassy wooded habitats.
 They are widespread in Wyoming for this reason, among others.